laggui/connected-factory/README.md

 # Connected Factory
 ## A Remote Monitoring and Data Logging System

-This project was realized in 2015 for the end of my college studies and as part of the "CRÉE TA VILLE" (CREATE
-YOUR CITY) contest, which challenged the participants to carry out innovative projects aimed at improving the city of today and creating the city of tomorrow.
+This project was realized in **2015** for the end of my college studies and as part of the **CRÉE TA VILLE** (CREATE YOUR CITY) contest, which challenged the participants to carry out innovative projects aimed at improving the city of today and creating the city of tomorrow.

 My proposed project, the **Connected Factory**, allows the user to monitor each of his connected devices simultaneously and download the